Installation¶

 export AWS_SECRET_ACCESS_KEY="..."

-If you only use OpenAI models, only OPENAI_API_KEY is required. liter-llm resolves the provider from the model prefix (e.g. openai/gpt-4o) and injects the matching key automatically.
+If you only call OpenAI models, only OPENAI_API_KEY is needed. liter-llm resolves the provider from the model prefix (e.g. openai/gpt-4o) and picks the matching key automatically.

-You can also pass the key directly at client construction:
+You can also pass the key at client construction:

 Use environment variables or a secret manager.
-API keys passed to LlmClient are wrapped in secrecy::SecretString internally and never logged.
+Keys passed to LlmClient are wrapped in secrecy::SecretString and never logged.

-If prebuilt binaries are not available for your platform, you can build from source.
-This requires the Rust toolchain (stable 1.75+):
+If prebuilt binaries aren't available for your platform, build from source.
+You'll need the Rust toolchain (stable 1.75+):

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh